-set mouse clipboardformat and set mouse mouseformat are used for formatting the text on Button1 and Button2 actions - copying the coordinates to the clipboard and temporarily annotating the mouse position.
+set mouse mouseformat is used for formatting the text on Button1 and Button2 actions - copying the coordinates to the clipboard and temporarily annotating the mouse position.
 An integer argument selects one of the format options in the table below.
 A string argument is used as a format for sprintf() in option 6 and should contain two float specifiers.
 Example: